openobserve/openobserve/CONTRIBUTING.md

 This will start the zincobserve API server on port 5080

-environment variables ZO_USER_NAME and ZO_USER_PASSWORD can be used first time to configure default admin user when zincobserve is started.
+environment variables ZO_ROOT_USER_EMAIL and ZO_ROOT_USER_PASSWORD can be used first time to configure default admin user when zincobserve is started.

 ### UI